paulliwali/paulliwali.github.io/docs/slip-box/reference-notes/Modelling Transport.md

             - Given a system with a large number of distinct elements, to describe such a system one would need a complete specification of its micro states.
 However, it is practical to work in meso-state, which can be arrived at many different micro states.
 Then there is a even higher level of aggregation, macro state, which is where one makes reliable observations about the system
             - The basis of this method is to accept that all micro states consistent with our information about macro states are equally likely to occur
                 - this is done by expressing our information as equality constraints in a mathematical program
-                - the most probable meso state is that one that can be generated the most often, so if we have a number of micro states W{T_ij} and macro state T_ij one can optimize the following
+                - the most probable meso state is that one that can be generated the most often, so if we have a number of micro states $$W{T_ij}$$ and macro state T_ij one can optimize the following
                 - $$W\{T_{ij}\} = \frac{T!}{sum(T_{ij}!)}$$
                 - Taking log, then approximating and taking the derivative one gets:
                 - $$log(W') = - \sum(T_{ij}log(T_{ij}) - T_{ij})$$